Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 Withdrawal/Termination from the Program

-Mountain Montessori requires written notification from parents or guardians three months before a child will leave the program.
+Mountain Montessori requires written notification from parents or guardians at least three months before a child departs from the program.

 If Mountain Montessori must withdraw care for any reason, parents will be given a three-month advance notification.
 If the school determines the child has social, emotional, or behavioral issues, then every effort will be made to work with the family and a team of specialists to support the child's growth.
-If the school feels this program is not a good match for the family and their child, every effort will be made to help them find the appropriate program to meet their needs.
+If the school determines that this program is not a good match for the family and their child, every effort will be made to help them find an alternative program that meets their needs.